Guidelines for Requests from Members of the News Media

 - Critical — Vital signs* are unstable and not within normal limits.
 Patient may be unconscious.
 Indicators are unfavorable.

 *Vital signs include temperature, pulse rate, blood pressure, and respiratory rate.
 These signs may be watched, measured, and monitored to check an individual's level of physical functioning.

-The Baylor Health Care System Online Newsroom was created to be an information resource for the news media.
+The Baylor Scott & White Health Online Newsroom was created to be an information resource for the news media.
 From videos to press releases to quick facts about our organization, we designed this newsroom with the busy reporter in mind.
 However, if you can't find what you're looking for or have a special request please contact us directly: